 - Extra assurance if you choose Tax Pro Review

-Software costs for self-employed business owners range from $64.95 to $89.95.
-Meanwhile, filing online as a business starts at $79.95.
+Software costs for self-employed business owners starts at $74.95 but can range up to $104.99 (state tax filing starts at $36.99).
 Additional resources like Xero or Tax Pro Review cost extra.

 Is H&R Block right for my business?